 Not anymore.
 These days your career path is more like a trail through a forest, with twists, turns, obstacles, and new directions.
 While the more orderly way of making career decisions can be a starting point, you also need to incorporate all the changes and choices that pop up in your life.

 This approach, sometimes called career building, recognizes the role of feelings, intuition, spontaneity, and chance in decision making.
 Career building allows you to consider different options and the many things you can do in your lifetime.

 As you go through this process, you will often need to quickly package and repackage your career assets in different ways.
-Career assets include:
+Career assets include your:

 Once you’ve identified your career assets, you can match them to what an employer needs.

 Career building involves 2 basic strategies: exploring and navigating.

 To explore or meander is to wander or take an indirect path.
 It involves discovering new routes or ways around obstacles.